andypotatohy/roast/README.md

 ### Example 20

-    roast([],{'Exx19',1,'C4',-1},'zeropadding',30)
+    roast([],{'Exx19',1,'C4',-1},'zeropadding',60,'simulationTag','paddingExample')

-Run simulation on the MNI152 averaged head, but add 30 empty slices on each of the six directions to the MRI first, to allow placement of electrode Exx19, which is outside of the MRI (i.e., several centimeters below the most bottom slice of the MRI).
+Run simulation on the MNI152 averaged head, but add 60 empty slices on each of the six directions to the MRI first, to allow placement of electrode Exx19, which is outside of the MRI (i.e., several centimeters below the most bottom slice of the MRI).
+This zeropadding also will generate the segmentation of the lower part of the head, thanks to the extended TPM coming along with ROAST.
+You can visually check this by

+    reviewRes([],'paddingExample','all')

 If you run this without zero-padding first, you'll get strange results.
 Note it is always a good practice to add empty slices to the MRI if you want to place electrodes close to, or even out of, the image boundary.
 ROAST can detect if part or all of your electrode goes out of image boundary,